All Episodes

 They're trying to paint it as something that's not even journalism.

-And even though John Edwards the Breck Girl has appeared on Fox something like 33 times, that's what makes me think that this is all part of a grand strategy that was sprung with the appearance of Bill Clinton on Fox News Sunday, in which he took the occasion to just bash Fox, bash uh uh Wallace as uh as illegitimate, just trying to do a hit piece, just trying to satisfy conservatives and right wingers.
+That's what makes me think that this is all part of a grand strategy that was sprung with the appearance of Bill Clinton on Fox News Sunday, in which he took the occasion to just bash Fox, bash Wallace as illegitimate, just trying to do a hit piece, just trying to satisfy conservatives and right-wingers.

 Way up at the top of the chart was the Drudge Report.

-And the Drudge Report just skyrobbed now, uh granted, Drudge is very high.
+Now, granted, Drudge is very high.

-These hits could be for these left-wing blogs, I guess somewhat significant.
+These hits could be, for these left-wing blogs, I guess, somewhat significant.

-They get six hundred and fifty thousand members.
+They get 650,000 members.

 The way hits can mount up on a website, they ought to be a lot higher than they were on this chart.